aidanawong/resonance-hunter/README.md

 After choosing your contour in `main.py`, you can choose your preferences, including the wave speed, resolution, and degree of splines in the interpolation.
 The wave speed can be arbitrary, and `main.py` includes the speed of sound in dry air.

 You can select a boundary condition, either `"dirichlet"` or `"neumann"`, a particular eigenmode, and the output format.
-Each eigenmode returns a different solution, and their lower limit is 0.
-Their upper limit depends on the resolution.
+Each eigenmode returns a different solution.
+Its lower limit is 0, and its upper limit depends on the resolution.
 Usually, the higher the eigenmode, the greater the number of nodes and antinodes.
 For a 3D projection, you can input `"3D"`.
 Anything else will output a heatmap.
 So in the code below, we are looking for the second eigenmode, or `eigmode = 1` of a standing wave with Dirichlet boundary conditions.
 The space between points will be smoothed with cubic spline, and our resolution will be 30x30.
 The final graph will be in 3D.

 ```
 WaveEquationResonsanceHunter(